roelandkluit/Free-ESPatHome/README.md

 }
 ```

-Currently only the VirtualSwitch device is implemented.
+Currently only the VirtualSwitch and WeatherStation devices are implemented.

 ## License
 GNU General Public License v3.0